-- Extended Kalman filter (EKF) approximates the non-linear and non-Gaussian measurement and dynamic models by linearization, that is, by forming a Taylor series expansion on the nominal (or Maximum a Posteriori, MAP) solution.
-This results in Gaussian approximation to the filtering distribution. - Extended Rauch-Tung-Striebel smoother (ERTSS) is the approximate nonlinear smoothing algorithm corresponding to EKF. - Unscented Kalman filter (UKF) approximates the propagation of densities through the non-linearities of measurement and noise processes by unscented transform.
-This also results in Gaussian approximation.

-• Unscented Rauch-Tung-Striebel smoother (URTSS) is the approximate nonlinear smoothing algorithm corresponding to UKF.
+- Extended Kalman filter (EKF) approximates the non-linear and non-Gaussian measurement and dynamic models by linearization, that is, by forming a Taylor series expansion at the nominal (or Maximum a Posteriori, MAP) solution.
+This results in a Gaussian approximation to the filtering distribution. - Extended Rauch-Tung-Striebel smoother (ERTSS) is the approximate nonlinear smoothing algorithm corresponding to EKF. - Unscented Kalman filter (UKF) approximates the propagation of densities through the non-linearities of measurement and noise processes by the unscented transform.
+This also results in a Gaussian approximation. - Unscented Rauch-Tung-Striebel smoother (URTSS) is the approximate nonlinear smoothing algorithm corresponding to UKF. - Sequential Monte Carlo methods or particle filters and smoothers represent the posterior distribution as a weighted set of Monte Carlo samples. - Unscented particle filter (UPF) and local linearization based methods use UKFs and EKFs, respectively, for approximating the importance distributions in sequential importance sampling. - Rao-Blackwellized particle filters and smoothers use closed form integration (e.g., Kalman filters and RTS smoothers) for some of the state variables and Monte Carlo integration for others.